-This management's discussion and analysis ("MD&A") should be read in conjunction with the condensed interim consolidated financial statements of the Company and the notes thereto for the periods ended September 30, 2024, and 2023.
-The Company's condensed interim consolidated financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS").
-This management's discussion and analysis has been prepared as at November 22, 2024.
+This management's discussion and analysis ("MD&A") should be read in conjunction with the consolidated financial statements of the Company and the notes thereto for the years ended December 31, 2024 and 2023.
+The Company's consolidated financial statements are prepared in accordance with International Financial Reporting Standards (IFRS).

-The Company's functional and reporting currency is United States dollars, and all amounts stated are in United States dollar unless otherwise noted.
+The Company's functional and reporting currency is United States dollars and all amounts stated are in United States dollar unless otherwise noted.
 In addition, the Company has three Botswana operating subsidiaries, Newdico (Pty) Ltd., Gcwihaba Resources (Pty) Ltd. and Bosoto (Pty) Ltd. which have a functional currency of the Botswana Pula.
+This management's discussion and analysis has been prepared as at April 28, 2025.

-Disclosure of a scientific or technical nature in the MD&A was prepared under the supervision of Mr. Macdonald Kahari, the Company's Qualified Person, as that term is defined in National Instrument 43-101.
+Disclosure of a scientific or technical nature in the MD&A was prepared under the supervision of Mr. Macdonald Kahari, a Qualified Person, as that term is defined in National Instrument 43-101.